 While it’s mostly enjoyed when spread on toast or crackers, it is often used in place of butter.
 When using margarine for baked treats such as brownies, substitute 1 tablespoon of vegetable oil for 1 tablespoon of margarine, to achieve that silky chocolatey interior.

-When rummaging in your pantry for some vegetable oil, you find a bottle of extra light olive oil in its stead.
 Try substituting 1 tablespoon of vegetable oil with 1 tablespoon of olive oil in your brownie recipe instead.

 Olive oil, and its types, is one of the ingredients used in vegetable oil, which is why it makes such a fantastic replacement.

 Canola oil contains many health benefits.
 This is why canola is such a great vegetable oil substitute.
-With very low saturated fats, and lots of nutrients, this super oil is especially amazing when added to baked goods, as it promises the enhancement of heart health.
+With very low saturated fats and lots of nutrients, this super oil is especially amazing when added to baked goods, as it promises the enhancement of heart health.

 Simply substitute 1 tablespoon of vegetable oil for 1 tablespoon of canola oil in your brownie batter.

 Avocado oil is a welcome ingredient for a variety of meals, including pan-fried dishes and baked goods.
-Since it’s known for providing many health benefits, it also make a great substitute for vegetable oil.
+Since it’s known for providing many health benefits, it also makes a great substitute for vegetable oil.

 When replacing vegetable oil with avocado oil, use a 1:1 ratio, i.e. 1 tablespoon of avocado oil for 1 cup of vegetable oil.

-Made from sunflower seeds, sunflower oil, is another ingredient used in vegetable oil.
+Made from sunflower seeds, sunflower oil is another ingredient used in vegetable oil.
 This makes it such an incredible substitute for brownies and other baked goods.

 Simply add 1 tablespoon of sunflower oil in place of 1 tablespoon of vegetable oil.